MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 # 360 camera video capture

 Windows 10, version 1803 provides support for 360 camera preview, capture, and record with existing MediaCapture APIs.
-This feature enables the platform to expose spherical frame sources (for example, equirectangular frames ), enabling apps to detect and handle 360 video camera streams as well as to provide a 360 capture experience.
+This enables the platform to expose spherical frame sources (for example, equirectangular frames ), enabling apps to detect and handle 360 video camera streams as well as to provide a 360 capture experience.

 ## Overview

-An IHV can provide DMFT plugins (with or without custom UVC drivers) which will expose the spherical format of each stream and media type that emits spherical frames, as well as process the camera driver output and provide equirectangular frames with appropriate attribute and metadata.
+A 360 camera IHV can provide DMFT plugins (with or without custom UVC drivers) which will expose the spherical format of each stream and media type that emits spherical frames, as well as process the camera driver output and provide equirectangular frames with appropriate attribute and metadata.

 Most 360 cameras come with 2 sensors back-to-back and cover a 360 FoV with some overlap.
 An IHV would typically be capturing synchronously with the two fisheye sensors, unwarp and stitch the frames inside the DMFT to then output equirectangular frames.